 by Ana María Ruimonte

-Ana María Ruimonte is a CNY Latino writer and Parma Records Artist.
-She has been a contributing writer since 2015.
-She is a Spanish classical singer naturalized in the US, specialized in lyrical theatre.
+About the author: Ana María Ruimonte is a Spanish classical singer naturalized in the US, specialized in lyrical theatre.
 She recorded several CDs in Cuba and the United States titled “Rosas para Lecuona” (Roses for Lecuona), “Con Rodrigo en Cuba” (With Rodrigo in Cuba), “Sencillamente Martí”, “Alma y Vida de Mujer” (The Soul and Life of a Woman), “Arded, Corazón, Arded” (Burn, Heart, Burn).
-She now resides in Phoenix and shares about her most recent CD by Ansonica Records.
-You can contact Ana Maria going to ruimonte.sitehappy.com and owlsong.com
+Translated into English by Alan Lewine, www.owlsong.com